interair/rabbitmq_docker/README.md

-##Rabbitmq with enabled hipe_compile and erlang cookies
+## Rabbitmq-cluster with enabled hipe_compile and erlang cookies

 ```